archan937/animate.js/README.md

 ### Configuration

-To configure Animate.js, all you have to do is put the configuration in the query string:
+To configure Animate.js, all you have to do is put the configuration in the `query string` of animate.js URL:

   * <code>controls</code> - Control the animation sequence with the common presentation controls
   * <code>timing</code> - The timing used to automatically run the animation sequence in seconds separated by `+` (e.g. `timing=1.5+3.5+3.75+4.35+6+7`)